-What they did well in this example was using a command in their copy and using the same idea in the link description.
+They did well in this example by using a command in their copy and using the same idea in the link description.

-The picture is also good because it doesn’t look too professional, but still shows the property’s nice interior design.
+The picture is also good because it doesn’t look too professional but shows the property’s nice interior design.

-Unfortunately, the picture itself has many bright and white elements, which is part of the Facebook color scheme.
+Unfortunately, the picture has many bright and white elements, part of the Facebook color scheme.

-What might improve the ad would be adding an additional pattern interrupt with a different color.
+What might improve the ad would be adding a pattern interrupt with a different color.

-Maybe a green circle or arrow somewhere in the picture or a colored frame.
+Maybe a green circle or arrow in the picture or a colored frame.

 Another element they could have added are two to three emoticons in the description text.